-We felt it was important to try get Daniel to eat especially after the previous trip which resulted in him starting to drink and the removal of feeding tube.WE strongly believed it was a possibility.
+We felt it was important to try to get Daniel to eat especially after the previous trip which resulted in him starting to drink and the removal of the feeding tube.WE firmly believed it was a possibility.

-It was the same place we were going to but this time we were hoping for an even better outcome.I can tell you this trip ended up like nothing we’ve ever have or will again experience.
+It was the same place we were going to but this time, we were hoping for an even better outcome.I can tell you this trip ended up like nothing we’ve ever had or will again experience.

 Where did you stay?

-We stayed at the Hotel Gollner – great hotel that made you feel special and really loved Daniel.They looked after us like family and catered to our every need.
+We stayed at the Hotel Gollner – a great hotel that made you feel special and loved Daniel.They looked after us like family and catered to our every need.

 How has this trip impacted you as a family?

 I can say that the repetitive treatments during the day were very stressful for all of us and incredibly tiring.but by the end of it whatever doesn’t kill you, certainly makes you stronger.We’re in a much better place as a whole now.